 Siteground: Service was fine UNTIL we started doing well.
 Then everything went to sh%$.
 They wanted us to pay an extra $300/month to handle the influx of traffic we were receiving.
 More on that in a bit… 3/5

 Bluehost: By far the best and most reliable service we have used (and somehow also the most affordable).
-Easy to use, set up, and customer support is top notch.
-The only problem we ever had got fixed by a relatively painless call to the customer support number.
-4.75/5
+It’s easy to use and set up and the customer support is GREAT!

 Why 850,000+ bloggers use Bluehost to run their blogs